UBC Product Brochure.

 The UBC-2000 consist of a control unit, an analyser unit and a collector unit.
-The measurement principle is based on the established fact that infrared reflection properties relates to the amount of UBC in the ash sample.
+The measurement principle is relating the infrared reflection properties to the amount of UBC in the ash sample.
 The fly ash sample is illuminated with infrared light and the reflection is a measure of the amount of UBC in the sample.
 The signals from the reflection are processed in a microprocessor and sent to the control unit.

 The period of a sampling cycle depends on the flow of fly ash, and ranges from 3 to 15 minutes.
 The samples are obtained before the fly ash reaches the electrostatic precipitator, which gives a faster response time compared to traditional instruments.
 This rapid data acquisition allows for use directly in the boiler control, or as key parameters for the operators to quickly adjust the combustion process.
 By allowing the samples to be either purged or collected in a sampling bottle, the operator may choose to collect samples after the analysis, which can be used for laboratory purposes.